shubha360/Evolve-Engine/README.md

 ### How To Use

-For 32-bit and 64-bit Windows systems, you can download the built library bundled with the additional dependencies from [here](https://github.com/shubha360/Evolve-Engine/releases).
+For use in Visual Studio on both 32-bit and 64-bit Windows systems, you can download the pre-built library bundled with the additional dependencies from [here](https://github.com/shubha360/Evolve-Engine/releases).

 Else, this can be used in one of 2 ways -